 We talk about bringing agape love, Christ’s self-sacrificial love, into our lives, but we can tend to become passive about actually doing it.
 We have a hard time bridging the gap between new, fresh surface-level friendships that don’t really mean much to us and relationships that are real and built on authentic love.
 Love is not passive, true love acts.
-‘To love is to will the good of another over oneself’ – St. Thomas Aquinas.
+‘To love is to will the good of another’ – St. Thomas Aquinas.
 Love looks forward, it anticipates the needs of the other and looks out for the other’s greatest good.
 This should always be our intention regarding any relationship and any person we encounter, and we should never be passive in pursuing that or acting on that.
 One thing we don’t hear enough about, unfortunately, is intentionality.
 Intentionality means deliberate or purposive.
 Being intentional with someone we wish to love means deliberately choosing and pursuing what is good for the other person, it cultivates agape love within relationships.
 Love is an act of will, it is an active choice.
 Intentionality speaks love because you reveal that your intention is to love the person.

 Intentionality is necessary for any relationship because it creates, over time, a deeper trust between the two people.
 You reveal in your actions that, yes, you enjoy this person’s company, but you have a desire to show them a deeper love.
 Your actions and attitude toward the person reveal to them that you truly see them as worthy of love and the sacrifices it brings.
 By being intentional you reveal to the person their dignity as a beloved son or daughter of God.
 You reveal that you see them for who they are and you have a desire to love them like Christ.
 Seeking to be ever more conscious of the needs of those we love is automatically an act of reverence towards the other person.
 In your simple attentiveness to them, you uphold their dignity.
 You show the love and honour that is due to everyone made in the image and likeness of God, because, in your sensitivity to their needs, you show them that, just as Christ sees them as worthy of infinite love, so do you.
 Simply willing the good of the other is an act of Christ-like love.